AndrejStojkovic/card-deck/README.md

 ```

 ### Known bugs:
-- The site is not optimized very well for mobile and etc..
+- The site is not optimized very well for smaller screens..

 ### Link to website:
 https://andrejstojkovic.github.io/card-deck/